blendmaster/geoid/webgl/README.md

 Most of the tunable parameters in the algorithm are exposed to the user as sliders, which control uniform variables in the shader programs.

-While the original paper only uses the orthogonal LIC texture due to its more easily human-detectable motion, geoid also includes the option to use a traditional LIC texture, which--in the author's opinion--looks nicer, despite its less easily detectable motion.
+While the original paper only uses the orthogonal LIC texture due to its more easily human-detectable motion, Geoid also includes the option to use a traditional LIC texture, which--in the author's opinion--looks nicer, despite its less easily detectable motion.

 The main animation loop and supporting Javascript/coco for the slider variables and mouse rotation/zooming are in the file `geoid.co`.
-Browser support for the sliders and mouse wheel events are polyfilled in the two other javascript files.
+Browser support for the sliders and mouse wheel events are polyfilled in the two other Javascript files.

 ## Results